Common tasks with KQL for Microsoft Sentinel

 and Resource == ResourceGroup

-In this example, the first filter mentions a single column (TimeGenerated), while the second references two columns (Resource and ResourceGroup).
+In this example, the first filter mentions a single column (TimeGenerated), while the second filter references two columns (Resource and ResourceGroup).

 Summarizing data